brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # Config File

-Update the config.py file with the releveant information of your Cisco DNA Center Appliance or you can use our DNA Center Sandbox.
+Update the config.py file with the relevant information of your Cisco DNA Center Appliance or you can use our DNA Center Sandbox.

 Example config.py with Cisco DNA Center Sandbox information: